regulardesigner/memory-js/README.md

 ## next

-- create the full responsible to be able to create a bigest memory
+- create a full responsive layout to be able to create any memory size: 8x8, 16x16, 32x32, 64x64...
-- use emoji for the cards
+- use emoji for the cards (in the array)
-- add small animation in css
+- add small css animations
-- add a bit of design and user insight
+- design and user insight